Intent, Implementation and Impact

-In History boys discover facts such as dates and names but also learn to ask questions about their sources and to consider different ways of interpreting these.
-They assess the influence on today’s world of events and people from as far back as William Conqueror to Nelson Mandela.
+History and Geography lessons at Brompton Hall are planned with the intention of enabling boys in Keystages 3 and 4 to investigate and learn about the world around them as historians and geographers.
+In History, pupils discover facts such as dates and names and also learn to ask questions about their sources and to consider different ways of interpreting these.
+They assess the influence on the world today of events and people from as far back as William Conqueror to Nelson Mandela.
 Geography includes skills such as map reading alongside issues such as our changing planet and environment and knowledge of facts about continents and countries.

 Pupils in Keystage 3 participate in one 50-minute History and one 50-minute Geography lesson per week.
 These lessons encourage them to develop a respect for British values of democracy, the rule of law and individual liberty as they study British and world history and explore the physical and human geography of different regions.